ibm-cloud-docs/satellite/hosts.md

 ![Concept overview of Satellite host setup](/images/host-process.png){: caption="Figure 1.
 The initial setup process for {{site.data.keyword.satelliteshort}} hosts." caption-side="bottom"}

-1.  **Add**: Your machine becomes a {{site.data.keyword.satelliteshort}} after you successfully [add the host](#add-hosts) to a {{site.data.keyword.satelliteshort}} location by running a registration script on the machine.
+1.  **Add**: Your machine becomes a {{site.data.keyword.satelliteshort}} host after you successfully [add the host](#add-hosts) to a {{site.data.keyword.satelliteshort}} location by running a registration script on the machine.
 Your machine must meet the [minimum host requirements](/docs/satellite?topic=satellite-limitations#limits-host).
-After the host is added, its health is **unknown** and its status is **unassigned**.
+After the host is added and a heartbeat can be detected, its health is **ready** and its status is **unassigned**.
 You can still log in to the machine via SSH to troubleshoot any issues.
-2.  **Assign**: The hosts in your {{site.data.keyword.satelliteshort}} location do not do anything until you assign them to a {{site.data.keyword.satelliteshort}} resource, to use for compute capacity.
-For example, each location must have at least 3 hosts that are assigned to run control plane operations.
+2.  **Assign**: The hosts in your {{site.data.keyword.satelliteshort}} location do not run any workloads until you assign them as compute capacity to the {{site.data.keyword.satelliteshort}} control plane or a {{site.data.keyword.satelliteshort}}-enabled {{site.data.keyword.cloud_notm}} service.
+For example, each location must have at least 3 hosts that are assigned as worker nodes to the {{site.data.keyword.satelliteshort}} control plane.
 Other hosts might be assigned to {{site.data.keyword.openshiftlong_notm}} clusters as worker nodes for your Kubernetes workloads, or to other {{site.data.keyword.satelliteshort}}-enabled {{site.data.keyword.cloud_notm}} services.
 After you assign a host, it enters a **provisioning** status.
-3.  **Bootstrap**: When you assign a host to a {{site.data.keyword.satelliteshort}} cluster, the host is bootstrapped to become part of a managed {{site.data.keyword.openshiftlong_notm}} cluster.
+3.  **Bootstrap**: When you assign a host to a {{site.data.keyword.satelliteshort}} cluster, the host is bootstrapped to become a worker nodes in a managed {{site.data.keyword.openshiftlong_notm}} cluster.
 This bootstrap process consists of three phases, all of which must successfully complete.
 First, required images are downloaded to the host, which requires public connectivity to pull the images from {{site.data.keyword.registrylong_notm}}.
 Then, the host is rebooted to apply the imaging configuration.
 Finally, Kubernetes and {{site.data.keyword.openshiftshort}} are set up on the host.
 After successfully bootstrapping, the host enters a **normal** health state with an **assigned** status.
 You can no longer log in to the underlying machine via SSH to troubleshoot any issues.
 Instead, see [Debugging host health](/docs/satellite?topic=satellite-ts-hosts).

-Now, your hosts are worker nodes in the {{site.data.keyword.satelliteshort}} location control plane, {{site.data.keyword.openshiftlong_notm}} cluster, or other {{site.data.keyword.satelliteshort}}-enabled service that you assigned the host to.
-The master of the cluster runs in your {{site.data.keyword.satelliteshort}} location control plane.
-You can log in to the clusters and use Kubernetes or {{site.data.keyword.openshiftshort}} APIs to manage your containerized workloads.
+Now, your hosts serve as worker nodes for your {{site.data.keyword.satelliteshort}} location control plane, {{site.data.keyword.openshiftlong_notm}} cluster, or as compute capacity for other {{site.data.keyword.satelliteshort}}-enabled services.
+If you run an {{site.data.keyword.openshiftshort}} cluster, you can log in to the clusters and use Kubernetes or {{site.data.keyword.openshiftshort}} APIs to manage your containerized workloads.

 <br />